NFDI4Culture/ada/github-pages-pipeline.md

 ## About ADA Pipeline software

+### Mission

+An infrastructural open-source software project to support workflows for open science digital objects and improving open standards in multi-format book publishing.

+### Software

 The ADA Pipeline is an open-source collaborative book authoring workflow that generates publication ready outputs as multi-format.

 ADA uses automatic typesetting, and versioning.
 The output formats targets are: website, paginated web, screen PDF, print-on-demand PDF, eBook, and source.